 UK Stocks-Factors to watch on Sept.
 14

-Sept 14 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 18 points higher at 6,050 on Monday, according to financial bookmakers.
+Sept 14 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 18 points higher at 6,050 on Monday, according to financial bookmakers, with futures up 0.29% ahead of cash market open.

-* BP: Fossil fuel consumption is set to shrink for the first time in modern history as climate policies boost renewable energy while the coronavirus epidemic leaves a lasting effect on global energy demand, BP BP.L said in a forecast.
+* CLS HOLDINGS: Property investment firm CLS Holdings CLSH.L is buying three office buildings in London and Southeast Britain for 60 million pounds from Aviva Investors AV.L, it said.

-* ASTRAZENECA: AstraZeneca AZN.L has resumed British clinical trials of its COVID-19 vaccine, one of the most advanced in development, after getting the green light from safety watchdogs, the company said on Saturday.
+* STHREE: British recruiting firm SThree STEMS.L said that underlying sequential performance in the business has been improving since the first half of the year, even as it reported lower group net fees for the third quarter.

 * OIL: Oil prices were mixed on Monday with U.S. crude rising as a tropical storm in the Gulf of Mexico forced rigs to shut down, but the gains were kept in check by wider concerns about excess supply and falling demand for fuels.